junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 But to kill the bacteria that cause the ulcer, use ranitidine with 2 antibiotics: either amoxicillin or tetracycline; and metronidazole.

-But be sure to also follow the advice on p.
-128 and 129 to treat and prevent ulcers.
+But be sure to also follow the advice on [page 128](#page-128) and 129 to treat and prevent ulcers.

 Dosage of ranitidine for treatment of ulcers:
 150 mg twice a day, or 300 mg at dinnertime, for 1 week.

-FOR SEVERE DIARRHEA AND DEHYDRATION: REHYDRATION DRINKS, ‘ORS’, AND ZINC Instructions for making Rehydration Drink with cereal or ordinary sugar are on page 152.
+FOR SEVERE DIARRHEA AND DEHYDRATION: REHYDRATION DRINKS, ‘ORS’, AND ZINC Instructions for making Rehydration Drink with cereal or ordinary sugar are on [page 152](#page-152).

 In some countries packets of a simple sugar (glucose) and salts for making a rehydration drink are sold in stores or are available at health posts.

-While these packets are sometimes convenient, a homemade mix using cereal or sugar and a little salt, as described on page 152, combats diarrhea as well or better.
+While these packets are sometimes convenient, a homemade mix using cereal or sugar and a little salt, as described on [page 152](#page-152), combats diarrhea as well or better.

 It is better to make a home mix and spend the money you save on more and better food.